skillrepos/copilot-hands-on/labs.md

 ![Proposed testing plan](./images/cpho99.png?raw=true "Proposed testing plan")

+**Note:** This step assumes a clean repo with no test file yet.
+If you've already worked through this lab once in the *same* codespace, *test_prime.py* will still be there from that run, and Copilot may also have saved itself a note about testing this repo (its *memory tool*, stored per-codespace).
+In that case it will report on the existing tests rather than proposing a new suite.
+To get the intended result, delete *test_prime.py* first (`rm test_prime.py` in the terminal) — or just start a fresh codespace.

 <br><br>

 4. Hover over the generated code block, click **"..."** and then **"Insert into New File"** to create a new file with the test code.